A Catering Company Accused Of Funding Russian Meddling In The US Election Was A Supplier To The UK Embassy In Moscow

 BuzzFeed News understands that the St. Petersburg and Moscow–based company, Concord Catering, was a supplier to the UK’s diplomatic mission in the Russian capital until December 2013, just a few months before operations to interfere with the US political system allegedly began.
 After the contract with the catering company ended, the embassy launched a competitive tender, and Concord decided not to put itself forward for it.

-Still, the embassy’s logo remained listed as a client on the catering company’s website up until November 2017.
+Still, the embassy’s logo remained on a list of clients on the catering company’s website up until November 2017.
 It was taken down three months ago upon request of the UK Foreign Office – and only after BuzzFeed News approached the British government to ask about the embassy’s relationship with Concord.

-The Foreign Office confirmed in November, and again on Sunday, that the Moscow embassy had a contractual relationship with the catering company until the end of 2013, but declined to provide an on the record comment for this story.
+The Foreign Office confirmed in November, and again on Sunday, that the Moscow embassy had a contractual relationship with the catering company until the end of 2013, but declined to provide an on-the-record comment for this story.

 Allegations about links between Concord Catering, a second company called Concord Management and Consulting, and the Internet Research Agency, Russia's notorious troll farm, have been reported before.
 All three entities are listed as defendants in the indictment published on Friday.
 The troll farm's existence was first documented in a September 2013 report by Russian newspaper Novaya Gazeta.